Professor of Psychology and Management

 More Student Spotlights »

 When Women Win: Emily's List and the Rise of Women in American Politics

 CSWGS is honored to join with Emily's List to cosponsor Ellen Malcolm's visit to Rice this April 20, 2016, 6:30 to 8:30 PM in Sewall 301, to mark the publication of her book, When Women Win.

 Read more »

 Partners of the Center provide critical support for the work we do, from undergraduate research to faculty seminars.
 We especially appreciate our Partners who have also become members of our Advisory Board:

-While this lecture is free and open to the public, seating is limited.
-Reserve your seat today.
+This event is free and open to the public, but seating is limited, so please register today!

 More News »